Third-Party Web Sites

 When you request a link to a third-party site, please be advised of the following:

-"You are leaving Pioneer Federal Credit Union's web site and are going to a web site that is not operated by the credit union.
-Pioneer Federal Credit Union is not responsible for the content or availability of linked sites.
+"You are leaving Pioneer West Virginia Federal Credit Union's web site and are going to a web site that is not operated by the credit union.
+Pioneer West Virginia Federal Credit Union is not responsible for the content or availability of linked sites.

 Safeguarding Your Information

-In today's high tech world, we are able to do things more quickly and conveniently electronically, whether it is sending a letter via email, paying bills or even shopping online.
+In today's high-tech world, we are able to do things more quickly and conveniently electronically, whether it is sending a letter via email, paying bills or even shopping online.
 With this increase in speed and convenience also comes increased risk.
 Every day, unscrupulous individuals are busy developing new scams targeting the unsuspecting public.
-At Pioneer WV Federal Credit Union, the security of our member's information is a priority.
+At Pioneer West Virginia Federal Credit Union, the security of our member's information is a priority.
 We are strongly committed to the safety and confidentiality of your records.

 One of the best ways to avoid fraud is to become an educated consumer and we would like to help you in this endeavor.
 Please take a moment to read this important information on how to keep yourself and your information safe when conducting business online.
 Here are some great tips on how to stay safe in cyberspace:

-1. Set complex passwords.
-A complex password is a combination of upper and lower case letters and numbers, and is one that is not easily guessed.
+- Set complex passwords.
+A complex password is a combination of upper and lower-case letters and numbers and is one that is not easily guessed.
 Change your password frequently.
 Don't write it down or share it with others.